tselect-npm/access-control/README.md

 };

 const ok2 = {
-  foo: undefined // Thiswill pass because foo does not exist }
+  foo: undefined // This will pass because foo does not exist }

 const nok = {